QihaoTom/Travel_Blog/README.md

 # Travel_Blog
 #### Welcome to my travel blog world!

-Here is some my diary and blogs which conveys my feelings when I am travling as a undergraduate student in Beijing, China
+Here is some my diary and blogs which convey my feelings when I am travling as a undergraduate student in Beijing, China

 Most Importantly, for some obvious reasons, it becomes harder for me to write blogs as many as before.
-But it is still a good memory.
+It is still a good memory though.

-Oneday I can take my girl to travel the places that we both love and share the feelings as well as the insights of the world!
+Oneday I can take my friend to travel the places that we both love and share the feelings as well as the insights of the world!

 ### 2013
 * 天津